iPlumb3r/Th3Sr1b3Pr0j3ct/1_Semantic/SemanticModel/ReadMe.md

 * definition : give a necessary & sufficient description (usually based on others __Concepts__)
 * annotation : give a complementary description (could be based on others __Concepts__)

+Contextualization
+-
+Previous meaning can be completed by using 3 kind of context for each relation
+* Language
+* Preference
+* Knowledge Domain

 Conceptual Model v2
 -